 As you might imagine, exceeding your data limits often results in a higher monthly cost than you expected, so it's important to measure how you use data and find ways to lower it.
 Fortunately, many providers have changed their standard pricing structure to eliminate overage fees as an incentive for you to subscribe to them.
 Furthermore, you may face reduced data speeds after you exceed your data."
 If you believe you're spending too much on cell phones, you can check out our tips to save money on your cell phone bill.

 Tips to Lower Data Usage

 The most effective way to lower data usage is to use a WiFi connection when at home or in an area with free hotspots.
+Even better: if you have Xfinity services at home, your broadband plan comes with access to the company's Wi-Fi hotspots.
 With this, you can stream as many videos or listen to as much music as you'd like.
-If you find yourself frequently exceeding your data allotment, we offer 5 ways to reduce your mobile data usage.
+If you find yourself frequently exceeding your data allotment, we offer a guide on ways to reduce your mobile data usage.

 Another way to minimize data usage is to go to settings and manage data settings for each app.
 If you don't use the app often you can turn off the data that way it doesn't use it in the background.
 As expanded in previous sections, you can also lower the streaming quality for video and music services.
 For social media, you can visit each site to turn off autoplay videos, which can chew through data quickly.

 If worst comes to worst, then you can always opt for an unlimited cell phone plan, which provides you with plenty of data for your online activities.
 Standard pricing for these plans runs between about $50 and $80 per line, depending upon how many lines you need and which provider you choose.

 Hopefully, this guide has helped you gain an understanding of the data consumed by the various apps and activities that exist on your smartphone.
 While some activities won't expend a hefty amount of data, others may destroy the amount you subscribed for.